sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

     Catch :: f a -> (e -> f a) -> Catch e f a
 ```

-On the monad representing an effectful program, we handle higher-order and first-order effects separately by taking two type arguments for the type-level lists:
+Then, on the monad that represents an effectful program, we separate the type-level lists of higher-order effects and first-order effects by taking two distinct type arguments:

 ```haskell
 program :: Eff '[Catch Int] '[Throw Int] Int program = catch (throw 42) \a -> pure a
 ```

-Internally, `Eff` will be defined using the same `Freer` structure from Polysemy.
-More on this later.
+Here, `Eff` is internally defined using the same `Freer` structure we discussed earlier in Polysemy (details on this will follow).

-Rather than interpreting everything in one go like `runError`, we split the interpreter into two, one for first-order effects and one for higher-order effects:
+Rather than interpreting both kinds of effects together using something like `runError`, we instead split the interpretation into two: one interpreter for first-order effects and another for higher-order effects:

 ```haskell
 runThrow :: Eff '[] (Throw e ': ef) a -> Eff '[] ef (Either e a)
 runCatch :: Throw e <| ef => Eff (Catch e ': eh) ef a -> Eff eh ef a
 ```

-Notice that in `runThrow`, the list of higher-order effects is empty.
-In this system, **if you want to interpret delimited continuations, the higher-order effects must be fully interpreted and removed from the list**.
-In fact, this approach makes **both `runThrow` and `runCatch` possible**[^2], which allows handling higher-order effects.
+Note that in `runThrow`, the list of higher-order effects is empty.
+The key point is that **when interpreting a delimited continuation, the higher-order effects cannot be left in the list**.
+In `runThrow`, when a `Throw` is thrown, you need to abandon the delimited continuation and perform a global exit.

+In fact, this approach enables us to write both `runThrow` and, more importantly, **`runCatch`**[^2].
+This is how handling higher-order effects becomes possible.

-[^2]: The constraint `eh` must satisfy `HFunctor` (equivalent to the old `MFunctor` in Polysemy).
-While there’s more to explain, I’ll skip it for now.
+[^2]: Actually, we need a constraint on `eh` to be `HFunctor` (equivalent to the old `MFunctor` in earlier versions of Polysemy).
+There's more to explain about this, but I'll leave that for another time.

 # Essential Structure